-AI Regulation Tracker / Legislation pending
+AI Regulation Tracker / Legislation in force

-Germany's Bundestag Passes KI-MIG, Naming the Bundesnetzagentur as Lead AI Enforcer
+Germany's Bundestag Passes KI-MIG, Naming the Bundesnetzagentur as Lead AI Enforcer regulation briefing

 Germany has taken a decisive step toward answering a question that has hung over the EU AI Act since it entered the statute books: who, inside each member state, actually enforces it.
 On June 11, 2026, according to secondary coverage of the vote, the Bundestag passed the KI-Marktueberwachungs- und Innovationsfoerderungsgesetz, known as the KI-MIG.
 The bill would install the Bundesnetzagentur, Germany's federal network agency, as the lead market-surveillance authority for artificial intelligence and as the single national point of contact and complaints office.

-What the bill would establish
+What the bill would establish?

 The core of the KI-MIG is an enforcement map.
 The Bundesnetzagentur, already the regulator for electricity, gas, telecommunications, post, and railways, would become the central authority for AI market surveillance in Germany.
 That makes it the body companies contact, the office that receives complaints, and the point of contact other EU authorities coordinate with on German matters.
 In practical terms, it concentrates responsibility in an established, well-resourced federal regulator rather than standing up an untested new agency, which is the choice several other member states have debated.